Live 2 Give

 The BC SPCA is a non-profit organization dedicated to protecting and enhancing the quality of life for domestic, farm and wild animals.
 The largest organization of its kind in North America, our mission is to inspire and mobilize society to create a world in which all animals enjoy, as a minimum, the freedom from hunger and thirst; pain, injury and disease; distress; discomfort; and the freedom to express behaviours that promote well-being.

-We offer programs and services that range from advocacy, cruelty investigations, sheltering and adoptions, humane education, emergency response, protection of farm animals and wildlife rehabilitation, veterinary services and volunteer opportunities.
+The BC SPCA offers programs and services that range from advocacy, cruelty investigations, sheltering and adoptions, humane education, emergency response, protection of farm animals and wildlife rehabilitation, veterinary services and volunteer opportunities.

 Take a Hike is a full-time alternate school program in Vancouver and the West Kootenays that engages youth through a unique combination of adventure-based learning, academics, therapy, and community involvement.
 The youth enrolled at Take a Hike struggle with personal issues (such as addictions, abuse, low-self esteem, behavioural disorders, etc.) that inhibit their success in the mainstream school system.